exercism/elixir/exercises/shared/.docs/tests.md

 # Running tests

-Tests are written in test files and placed in the `test` directory and defined
+Tests are written in test files and placed in the `test` directory and implemented
-by:
+as:

 ```elixir
 test "short test description" do